patrick-nicholson/patrick-nicholson.github.io/_posts/2023-02-20-universal-bootstrap.md

 ## Wrapping up

-Universal bootstrap is simply the application of Poisson bootstrap leveraging the strengths of unviersal sampling: true determinism and efficiency in dataset or streams of any size.
-In my next post, I'll cover how you can use this for bagging.
+Universal bootstrap is simply the application of Poisson bootstrap leveraging the strengths of universal sampling.
+It provides true determinism; efficiency in dataset or streams of any size; and straightforward application of complex sampling designs.